“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 Mr. Runnels snorted and looked at the judge.
 “Sir, you have to be pulling both my legs straight out of their sockets.”
 He pointed at me.
 “A female lawyer?
 Has the courts been overrun by insane asylum escapees?”

 The judge banged his gavel.
 “You will be civil in my court, Mr. Runnels.
 Miss Samantha Lee has spent two years in training as an apprentice.
-How well she does today on her first cross-examination will determine if she goes before the bar on Saturday.”
+How well she does today on her first solo cross-examination will determine if she goes before the bar on Saturday.”

 “Saturday?”
 Mr. Runnels whisked his hand through his disheveled hair.
 “The court is open Saturdays?”